by Hoala Greevy Founder CEO of Paubox

 We’ve previously talked about how a Business Associate Agreement is a written contract between a Covered Entity and a Business Associate.
 It is required by law for HIPAA compliance.

 We’ve also previously covered that for its cloud offerings, the Microsoft Trust Center has a page called HIPAA and the HITECH Act.
 It outlines the cloud services covered by the Microsoft Business Associate Agreement (BAA).

 Since the scope of this post is on-prem Microsoft Exchange, data on an on-prem Exchange server is not typically stored in Microsoft’s cloud.
 Therefore, Microsoft’s BAA would not apply in this scenario.

 Exceptions to this would be:

-- During a migration from on-prem Exchange to Office 365, organizations often migrate their email in sequences.
-This creates a hybrid situation of on-prem Exchange and Office 365 in the cloud.
+- During a migration from on-prem Exchange to Microsoft 365, organizations often migrate their email in sequences.
+This creates a hybrid situation of on-prem Exchange and Microsoft 365 in the cloud.

 - Some organizations backup their Exchange data to the cloud.
 This scenario is outside the scope of this post.